 Why?
-Because they’re full of vitamins, minerals and fibre and low in saturated fat, which fits perfectly with the diet plan recommended to people with diabetes.
+Because they’re full of vitamins, minerals and fiber and low in saturated fat, which fits perfectly with the diet plan recommended to people living with diabetes.

 7- Dark green leafy vegetables

-They are excellent sources of fibre and vitamins, low in calories and carbohydrates—to be consumed without moderation.
+They are excellent sources of fiber and vitamins, low in calories and carbohydrates—to be consumed without moderation.
 That’s a compelling reason to make room for spinach, cabbage or broccoli on your plate.

 8- Sweet potatoes

-These are a delicious replacement for potatoes, have a low glycemic index and are high in vitamin A and fibre.
+These are a delicious replacement for potatoes, have a low glycemic index and are high in vitamin A and fiber.

-Blueberries, strawberries, raspberries and company all have one thing in common: they are chock-full of antioxidants, vitamins and fibre.
+Blueberries, strawberries, raspberries and company all have one thing in common: they are chock-full of antioxidants, vitamins and fiber.

 10- Low-fat milk and yogurt